Offshore company formation in Mauritius

 - Choosing the best offshore jurisdiction for your international operations

-The requirements for setting up offshore companies in Mauritius will depend on the type of structure.
-There are two choices: the Global Business Company and the Authorised Company.
+The requirements to set up a company in an offshore jurisdiction like Mauritius will depend on the type of company structure.
+There are two choices: the Global Business Company and the Authorised Company – they are further detailed in the section below.
 Offshore company incorporation in Mauritius can take up to one week.
-The formalities, procedures, and documentations prior to the formation of a company are generally completed within a week.
+The registration process (formalities, procedures, and documentations) prior to the company formation are generally completed between 1 to 3 weeks.

 - Aircraft Financing and Leasing